czietsman/lz4-java/README.md

 # Minimal LZ4 Java

-LZ4 compression for Java, which is based on Adrien Grand's work available at https://github.com/jpountz/lz4-java which in turn is based Yann Collet's work available at http://code.google.com/p/lz4/.
+LZ4 compression for Java, which is based on Adrien Grand's work available at https://github.com/jpountz/lz4-java which in turn is based on Yann Collet's work available at http://code.google.com/p/lz4/.

 All credit should go to the authors who contributed to the previously mentioned projects.